 Run with Momentum

-Momentum is different than breathless.
-Momentum is about knowing when to push, when to coast and when to ride the wave.
-Sometimes, just to create personal momentum during the day, I will write down something on my to-do list that I have already done, just to check it off.
+Momentum is different than being breathless.
+Momentum is about knowing when to push, when to coast, and when to ride the wave.
+Sometimes, I create personal momentum during the day by writing something on my to-do list that I have already completed so I can check it off.
 It’s a momentum builder.
-Here are some keys to running with momentum: Publicly celebrate accomplishments in your church and ministry, partner with people who can help make things happen with you, count on people to take on responsibility, work in the areas of your giftedness and calling as much as possible, and stay disciplined to keep your eye on the prize.
-Pray for momentum.
+Here are keys to running with momentum:

 Overcome Discouragement